-The Florida Torreya grows among the bluffs and ravines of Gadsden and Liberty Counties, Florida.
+The Florida Torreya grows among the bluffs and ravines of Gadsden and Liberty Counties, in Florida.

 The Florida Torreya (Torreya taxifolia) was discovered here in around 1835 by Hardy Bryan Croom, an early botanist.
 He named it in honor of Dr. John Torrey, a well-known 19th century scientist.